MuMu1018/Machine-Learning/README.md

-# MlCourse_Coursera
+# Machine Learning Courses
-I'm learning Machine Learning (ML) course on Coursera this Summer, as well as Python.
+I'm learning Machine Learning (ML) course on bitTiger and Coursera this Summer.

-I will use PyCharm, TensorFlow, Caffe for studying.
+Tools using: Matlab, PyCharm, TensorFlow, Caffe (Language: Python, Matlab)

-I'm a beginner, and I hope to be a ML engineer, and build an interest robot.
+I hope to become a ML engineer, and build robots help people.

 ## what I have learnt